Neranjan98/neranjan98/README.md

 - Created a potent ETL Application which pulls data from a RDS and populates derived column.
 - Created a custom Log Factory Patterned connection for the same ETL Application to monitor the automated runs.
 - Implemented a backend for .NET MVC Application and pulled data for the same with Socrata Open Data API Specifications.
+- Designed an Web API for managing database connection strings which has Factory Pattern, Cache Aside for Distributed Cache, Dependency Injection, Migration sub implementations.